lefake/DeneigUS/README.md

 ```

 ### Arduino Libraries for sensors
-1. Install MPU9250 -> hideakitai (v.0.4.1):
+In Arduino IDE, go to Tools/Manage Libraries.../ and add the following libraries:
-2. In the header file of this library, add this instruction: #include "Arduino.h"
+1. MPU9250 by hideakitai (v.0.4.1)
-3. Install SparkFun U-Blox (last version):
+  1.1 In the header file of this library, add this instruction: #include "Arduino.h"
-4.
+2. SparkFun u-blox by SparkFun Electronics (last version)

 ### Configuring your Catkin Workspace and Installation
 1. Create a new ROS package named deneigus in your catkin workspace